tholv7990/wikipedia/README.md

 7. Implement tests using a testing framework such as Jasmine or Karma to ensure the application is working correctly and meets the requirements.

 To run project we need to run the command below:
-1. npm install (this will install all the need dependencies)
+1. install all dependencies:
+    -  npm install
+2. start project:
-2. npm run serve (or ng serve)
+    - npm run serve (or ng serve)
+3. to run the test:
+    - npm run test